-NRS 484C.350 and NRS 483.462 make it illegal for drivers under 21 years of age to drive in Nevada with a blood alcohol content (BAC) of .02 or higher.
+Here in Nevada, it is illegal for persons under 21 years of age to drive with a blood alcohol content (BAC) of .02 or higher.
 This is a much stricter standard than for drivers over 21 years of age, for whom the legal limit is a .08 BAC.

 Underage drivers convicted of intoxicated driving face the same penalties as adult drivers, which typically includes: